microsoft/code-with-engineering-playbook/design-reviews/readme.md

 ### Cost of Change

 When incorporating design reviews as part of the engineering process, decisions are front-loaded before implementation begins.
 Making a decision of using Azure Kubernetes Service instead of App Services at the design phase likely only requires updating documentation.
-However, making this pivot after implmentation has started or after a solution is in use is much more costly.
+However, making this pivot after implementation has started or after a solution is in use is much more costly.

-Are these changes occuring before or after implementation and how large of effort are they typically.
+Are these changes occurring before or after implementation?
+How large of effort are they typically?

 ### Reviewer Participation